Edwin Bernbaum: Sacred natural sites and conservation

 Bernbaum was a programme director of The Mountain Institute (TMI).
 At the TMI, he founded and directed the 'Sacred Mountains Program'.
-This program developed interpretive materials with various US National Parks (including Yosemite, Great Smoky Mountains, and Hawai'i) based on the cultural, spiritual, and aesthetic and associations of the natural environment in Amercian, Native American, Native Hawaiian, and other cultures around the world.
+This program developed interpretive materials with various US National Parks (including Yosemite, Great Smoky Mountains, and Hawai'i) based on the cultural, spiritual, and aesthetic and associations of the natural environment in American, Native American, Native Hawaiian, and other cultures around the world.

 In the Himalayas, Bernbaum worked on a project at the major Hindu pilgrimage shrine of Badrinath, wherein priests and scientists worked together to encourage pilgrims to replant trees for reasons coming out of their own religious and cultural traditions.
 Later, he also worked with ICIMOD on developing a roadmap to nominate the Kailash Sacred Landscape (a transboundary region at the western tri-junction of India, Nepal, and China) as a UNESCO World Heritage Site.

 Since 2012, Bernbaum has been co-chair of the IUCN group on the 'Cultural and Spiritual Values of Protected Areas' (CSVPA).
 Currently, he is also Senior Fellow at the Instituto de Montaña in Peru.

-Leadership coaching
+Leadership teaching

 At the Wharton School, with Mark Useem, Bernbaum created, led, and instructed in a leadership development programme for executive MBAs and alumni that took them on treks through the Himalayas (to the foot of Mt Everest) and the Alps.